VCCT-WEDE5020-2025-G2/JOJO-Electronics/README.md

 Services page – this page will have detailed descriptions of the services that the team offers.
 It will also have before and after photos to demonstrate the company’s work quality.

-FAQ’s section- this will answer all the common questions asked by customers.
+Enquiry page- this will allow the users to leave enquiries on the website which they will then recieve answers via their email.

 # Timeline and Milestones: (6-8weeks)